Erfinden/Autocam/README.md

 ## Usage

 1. Connect the camera to the Raspberry Pi.
 2. Connect a USB drive to the Raspberry Pi.
 (Optional)
 3. connect to autocam.local in your local network to access the site
+4. Upload Pictures to cloud: <br>
+    -sudo chown -R <user>:<user> /home/
+    -change your username and ip for the server in config.json: `sudo nano /var/www/html/config.json`

 ## Requirements

 - Camera conneced to camera port